 Free Swim Information

-- Swimming is not included in Varsity Sports Camps (Summer Basketball and Summer Soccer).
+- Swimming is not included in our half-day Varsity Summer Basketball camps.

-- All campers will be given a color coded bracelet indicating which pool areas they are permitted to swim in (as selected by the parent on the registration form).
+- All campers will be given a color-coded bracelet indicating which pool areas they are permitted to swim in (as selected by the parent during the registration process).

 - Campers are supervised at all times, while swimming, by their camp instructors and certified lifeguards.
 Certain instructors will be assigned to be in the pool while others will be walking around the pool deck.